camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 # The ServletProcessApplication

-**Supported on:** Apache Tomcat, JBoss / WildFly, GlassFish.
+**Supported on:** Apache Tomcat, JBoss/Wildfly, GlassFish.
 The Servlet Process Application is supported on all containers.
 Read the [note about Servlet Process Application and EJB/Java EE containers]({{< relref "#using-the-servletprocessapplication-inside-an-ejb-java-ee-container-such-as-glassfish-or-jboss" >}})

 **Packaging**: WAR (or embedded WAR inside EAR)